 Now let’s get to the part most readers are interested in: riding the longboard.
 And boy oh boy did I like riding this board.
 After spending a week with the Landyachtz Switchblade, I had a multitude of notes almost universally good about riding this longboard.

-For easy of carving, I always kept my trucks very loose which they pretty much came out of the box as.
-The symmetrical with cutouts design of the Landyachtz Switchblade led to absolutely no wheelbite at all which surprised me as my trucks were very loose and I was trying to push this board to it’s absolute limits.
+For ease of carving, I always kept my trucks very loose which they pretty much came out of the box as.
+The symmetrical with cutouts design of the Landyachtz Switchblade led to absolutely no wheelbite at all which surprised me as my trucks were very loose and I was trying to push this board to its absolute limits.

 Another benefit of the symmetrical design is that it makes riding switch perhaps the easiest I have ever seen.
-There is absolutely no difference between the front and back of this board which is great when you come out of a 180 degree slide and the back of the longboard is pointed forward!
+There is absolutely no difference between the front and back of this board which is great when you come out of an 180-degree slide and the back of the longboard is pointed forward!

 One of the greatest comments I got while I was comparing my experience with the Switchblade was about the stability of the board.
 I absolutely loved it.